 A professional manager was employed and a Board consisting of David Ogden (resigned on becoming HCC Mayor), Bryan Jackson (Chairman), Arthur Stewart and John Anderson.

 The marina is protected by a breakwater.
 The in-water facilities include 267 berths and 22 pole moorings.
 On the land area there are secure storage for 202 trailer boats and a four lane trailer boat launching ramp.

 Other facilities include a diesel wharf and boat haul-out dockway.
 The hardstand has 25 cradles and is serviced by a 50 tonne boat hoist (purchased in 2010).
 Office and ablution blocks are situated in the centre of the marina.
-A 2000 square metre marine service centre (the Sea Centre is due for completion early July 2010).
+A 2000 square metre marine service centre was completed in August 2010 and is totally leased out.